 The Dental Hygiene Program at Austin Community College is a special admissions program with limited availability.
 Students preparing for the program may select "General Studies in Pre-Health Sciences" as their major on the application.
 Because requirements may change, consult the program website to confirm current requirements.
 Admission to the college does not guarantee entrance into a particular course or program of study.

 Faculty with an average of 26 years field experience

-Accredited by the American Dental Association Commission on Dental Accreditation (ADA CODA/Commission).
-The Commission is a specialized accrediting body recognized by the United State Department of Education and its scope encompasses dental programs, advanced dental programs, and allied dental education like dental hygiene.
-The American Dental Association Commission on Dental Accreditation (211 East Chicago Avenue, Chicago, Illinois 60611, 800-621-8099; www.ada.org/en/coda).
+This program is accredited by the Commission on Dental Accreditation (CODA/Commission).
+The Commission is a specialized accrediting body recognized by the United State Department of Education.
+The Commission on Dental Accreditation (211 East Chicago Avenue, Chicago, Illinois 60611, 800-621-8099; www.ada.org/en/coda).

 Click each title to learn more about important career information such as employment rates, and average salary in our region.

 Clean teeth and examine oral areas, head, and neck for signs of oral disease.
 May educate patients on oral hygiene, take and develop x rays, or apply fluoride or sealants.